bcelenza/aws-cwq/SECURITY.md

   * Impact of the issue, including how an attacker might exploit the issue

 Once received, I will respond as soon as possible with confirmation or additional questions.

-Emails may optionally be encrypted with my [PGP key](https://celenza.dev/security/pgp-key) to protect the contents.